FaceBook IconTwitter LogoYouTube LogoLinkedin IconInstagram IconFlickr Icon

 RM4 - Chapter recruits from all athletic teams by talking to the coaches to discuss any athletes that would make a good member for Sigma Nu.

 RM5 - Before the chapter holds its rush week, they create a 'Wall of Why'.
 On this wall, each Brother writes 'why' they joined the chapter and what means the most to them.
-This sparks more in-depth conversations with potential recruits as they are selling the part of the chapter that means the most to them specifically, instead of focusing on solely on awards and accolades.
+This sparks more in-depth conversations with potential recruits as they are selling the part of the chapter that means the most to them specifically, instead of focusing solely on awards and accolades.

 RM7 - The chapter divides itself into 5 main groups of mixed members, and then assigns a certain number of potential members to each group.
 Then the Recruitment Chairman simply oversees the process of those members meeting with the potential members and updates the Master Prospect List on a weekly basis.